 The main standard used in the US market is ASTM D3577-19".
 Standard specification for rubber surgical gloves."
 In the standard, Type 1 gloves (made from natural rubber latex) and Type 2 (made from a rubber cement or from synthetic rubber latex) are defined.
 Otherwise, the requirements and test methods are similar to those for the medical examination gloves (see 4.3.1.2).
 Another useful standard is ASTM 7103-19".
-Standard guide for assessment of medical gloves.
+Standard guide for assessment of medical gloves" covering both medical examination and surgical gloves.